One-dimensional approximation of measures in Wasserstein distances: Abstract

 \section{Abstract}

-We propose a variational approach to approximate measures with measures uniformly distributed over a 1 dimentional set.
+We propose a variational approach to approximate measures with measures uniformly distributed over a 1-dimensional set.
 The problem consists in minimizing a Wasserstein distance as a data term with a regularization given by the length of the support.
 As it is challenging to prove existence of solutions to this problem, we propose a relaxed formulation, which always admits a solution.
-In the sequel we show that if the ambient space is $\mathbb{R}^2$, under techinical assumptions, any solution to the relaxed problem is a solution to the orginal one.
-Finally we manage to prove that any optimal solution to the relaxed problem, and hence also to the original, is Ahlfors regular.
+In the sequel we show that, under some assumption on the original measure, a solution to the relaxed problem is solution to the original one.
+Finally we prove that, whenever the original measure has a density in $L^{\frac{d}{d-1}}(\RR^d)$, any optimal solution is supported by an Ahlfors regular set.